Technigo/project-happy-thoughts-api/README.md

 Again, I opted for using "app.route().method()" to group the methods for the respective routes - I just think it looks cleaner.

+Switching out the API on the frontend worked!

 ### Next

 - I might add some queries for filtering